morcufrosty/PES_barkingo/server/README.md

         -   `type` [`optional`]: can either be `adoption` o `foster`.
         -   `race` [`optional`]: race of the animals to be displayed.
+        -   `id` [`required`]: id of the user which will be excluded from the results.

     -   ### Response
-        -   `offers`: list containing the offers that match the given search parameters, with the following attributes for each item.
+        -   `offers`: list containing the offers that match the given search parameters, with the following attributes for each element.
             -   `id`: identifier of the animal, which will be used in further requests.
             -   `name`: name of the animal.
+            -   `description`: description of the offer.
+            -   `sex`: sex of the offered animal.
             -   `species`: species of the animal in the offer.
+            -   ``
             -   `photURL`: URL of the photo of the animal to be displayed.

 -   ### POST `/offers`: creates a new offer